Last Updated on 22 August 2024 by Cycloscope

 The best times are definitely late spring and mid/late summer, in May or mid-August/early September.
 In addition to the much more favorable climate, you will have long days… up to 20 hours of light are convenient if you want to travel many miles or stop to explore some areas better.

-The beginning of summer, especially the first two weeks, are mozzies time.
+The beginning of summer, especially the first two weeks, is mozzies time.
 The density of blood-sucking-flying-bugs greatly varies according to the location, the more swampy/marshy the terrain and the less windy the weather, the more mosquitoes there will be.

-In city centers, near big lakes or the sea, mosquitoes are almost non-existent, whereas certain times during the summer in Lapland it’s a total inferno.
+In city centers, near big lakes or the sea, mosquitoes are almost non-existent, whereas at certain times during the summer in Lapland it’s a total inferno.
 Bring a good repellent and suitable headgear to keep them away if you plan to face the challenge.
 Winter is definitely a stunning time to visit Lapland, but maybe not on a bike/

 Roads in Finland

-Most of the main roads in Finland are perfectly paved, traffic is never heavy, except in the coastal sections and some areas of the south that connect the main cities, such as Road 2 from Tampere to Helsinki or from Turku to Helsinki, the latter though has a dedicated cycling path all the way.
+Most of the main roads in Finland are perfectly paved, and traffic is never heavy, except in the coastal sections and some areas of the south that connect the main cities, such as Road 2 from Tampere to Helsinki or from Turku to Helsinki, the latter though has a dedicated cycling path all the way.

 Cycle paths in Finland

-Cycling in Finland is excellent, inhabited centers are equipped with cycle paths and big cities like Helsinki are perfectly suited to bikes with marked itineraries and dedicated bicycle lanes.
+Cycling in Finland is excellent, inhabited centers are equipped with cycle paths, and big cities like Helsinki are perfectly suited to bikes with marked itineraries and dedicated bicycle lanes.

 The roads in the less inhabited areas, generally more to the north, do not need dedicated cycle paths, being mostly empty of cars.

-The most interesting thing with Finnish roads is, however, the immense network of gravel roads cutting through the verdant pine forests.
+The most interesting thing about Finnish roads is, however, the immense network of gravel roads cutting through the verdant pine forests.
 There are all sorts of those, from wide white roadways to single-track trails to snowmobile trails, you can travel the whole length of Finland staying on dirt for about 90% of the time… but it will take a while.

 Those dirt roads are often the only way to get to the unnumbered lakeshores of Finland, major roads are indeed always built away from the water for weather and maintenance concerns.
 This is a pity, seeing that huge body of water near you only on a map, if you want to get there you’ll usually have to backtrack the same road.